 The Mark Twain Wild West Fest: Gold Nuggets Raffle

 The icing on the cake might be the annual Mark Twain Wild West Fest Nuggets of Gold raffle.
 This year, six real, solid gold nuggets worth $5,400 in total, will be raffled off to one lucky winner.
 Choose to take the nuggets or $3,000 in cash.The winning ticket will be drawn at 4:00 pm on the day of the Mark Twain Wild West Fest.
-Second prize is a getaway to Virginia City, Nevada.
-Winners need not be present to win.
-Enter the Nuggets of Gold raffle (or learn more) here.
+Contact (event sponsor) Angels Camp Business Association to learn more.